Between you, me and the bedpost

 What's the meaning of the phrase 'Between you, me and the bed-post'?

-A secret; something that only the speaker and the listener should know.
+The phrase 'between you, me and the bed-post' is used when divulging a secret; something that only the speaker and the listener should hear.

 What's the origin of the phrase 'Between you, me and the bed-post'?